The AROBS’ software developer toolbox – part 1

 Our software developers use them daily, and they swear by these tools they chose.

 These keep their productivity up, their team cohesion strong and their communication impeccable.

 Many teams working on our projects for Life Sciences, IoT, Enterprise Solutions, Automotive or Travel Software business lines answered happily to our questions.
 They sent their preferences for #WFH tools from their own #MyAROBSHomeOffice (take a look at the AROBS people home-offices, with cats, books, coffee – the full package).

 We gathered a lot of information and we will publish on our blog two episodes.
-The first will be about the communication tools used by our development teams, and the second will be about the project management and Integrated development environment software.
+The first will be about the communication tools used by software developer on a daily basis, and the second will be about the project management and Integrated development environment software.

 We stay safe and we stay tuned in the remote and work from home era

 Our colleagues, despite the urban mythology about the not-very-sociable software developers, are very talkative people.
 So, they use a plethora of communication and conferencing tools, listed here below.

 Microsoft Teams is one of the most used communication and collaboration tool by a software developer, that solves our necessities regarding workplace chat, video meetings, file storage, and application integration.
 The service integrates with the Office 365 suite and it offers the possibility to also be integrated with non-Microsoft products.
 As restrictions related to Coronavirus pandemic started to expand in Europe a couple of days ago, the popular software had a difficult day; to quote a very interesting title, “as the world and its cats start working from home” (FYI, Sophie is the name of the model in the picture above).
 But it recovered fast and it announces new interesting messaging features for April 2020.